troy-west/apache-kafka-number-stations/README.md

 * Get numbers.MessageTimeExtractor passing

 Why should you never return a static number (like 0L) from the extractor?
-What impact does it have on compaction, deletion, etc?
+Does it impact compaction, deletion, etc?

 ## Complete the Compute toplogy by fixing every test in ComputeTest